 As stated, offering a cash discount will likely cause an increase in cash payments at the cost of card payments, reducing processing fees that you’d otherwise pay.
-However, it pays to think about how your business currently operates dealing with cash and if you wouldn’t mind a spike in that activity.
+However, it pays to think about how your business currently operates dealing with cash, and if you wouldn’t mind a spike in that activity.

-For example, it takes time and/or money to count cash and take it to the bank, and it’s also more susceptible to be stolen by employees or outside burglars.
+For example, it takes time and/or money to count cash and take it to the bank, and it’s also more susceptible to being stolen by employees or outside burglars.
 It’s also been proven that customers paying with cards spend more money, so motivating your customers to do this could risk a drop in revenue.

 Are customers required to buy or use your product or service?

 If your product or service is mandatory for your customers, they will appreciate having payment options, even if they might incur a service charge.
 However, if your product or service is discretionary, certain customers might walk away on the basis of a service fee included in the listed price.

 Are other businesses in your market offering cash discounts?

 This is an important consideration.
 If you’re the only business of your kind offering cash discounts in your area, customers that prefer paying by card might complain.
 Alternatively, if your customers are used to seeing cash discounts offered in your rival stores, not providing one might drive them to your competitors.